Skip to footer content

 pip install pillow

 6. Text Editor: Alternatively, if you prefer to work with a lightweight text editor, you can use any text editor of your choice, such as Visual Studio Code, Sublime Text, or Atom.
 These editors provide syntax highlighting and other useful features for Python development.
-You can also use python's own IDLE App for creating Python scripts.
+You can also use Python's own IDE App for creating Python scripts.

 Creating a PDF Viewer Project using PyCharm

-After installing PyCharm IDE, create a PyCharm python project by following the below steps:
+After installing PyCharm IDE, create a PyCharm Python project by following the steps below:

 1. Launch PyCharm: Open PyCharm from your system's application launcher or desktop shortcut.

-How to Convert PDF to Text in Python (Tutorial): Figure 1
+How to Convert PDF to Text in Python (Tutorial), Figure 1: PyCharm IDE PyCharm IDE

 3. Configure Project Settings: Provide a name for your project and choose the location to create the project directory.
 Select the Python interpreter for your project.
 Then click "Create".

-How to Convert PDF to Text in Python (Tutorial): Figure 2
+How to Convert PDF to Text in Python (Tutorial), Figure 2: Create a new Python project Create a new Python project

 4. Create Source Files: PyCharm will create the project structure, including a main Python file and a directory for additional source files.
 Start writing code and click the run button or press Shift+F10 to execute the script.